1. Ada

 In some cases, it may be possible to identify a particular type of headache based on which part of the head is affected.

 The following is a breakdown of headache types based on location.
-It should be noted that some types of headache can affect multiple locations.
-Moreover, some types of headache, such as post-traumatic headaches or tumor headaches are generalized, meaning they affect the whole of the head.
+It should be noted that some types of headaches can affect multiple locations.
+Moreover, some types of headaches, such as post-traumatic headaches or tumor headaches are generalized, meaning they affect the whole of the head.

 Diagnosing headaches